IrisDigitalPathology/Iris-RESTful-Server/README.md

 This server is extremely light-weight, available as a < 20 MB docker image, but can support >7500 slide tile requests per second with <35 ms median response times under that request load (tested with [Locust](https://locust.io) on a single 200$ Rockchip RK3588 [Turing RK1](https://turingpi.com/product/turing-rk1/?attribute_ram=8+GB) based server implementation).

-A corresponding derived [OpenSeaDragon](https://openseadragon.github.io) TileSource, the [IrisTileSource]() (authored by [Navin Kathawa](https://github.com/nkathawa)), has been developed to allow for JavaScript slide viewer applications <u>to immediately begin taking advantage of the Iris File Extension slide format in existing slide viewer implementations</u>.
+A corresponding derived [OpenSeaDragon (OSD)](https://openseadragon.github.io) TileSource, the [IrisTileSource]() (authored by [Navin Kathawa](https://github.com/nkathawa)), has been developed to allow for JavaScript slide viewer applications <u>to immediately begin taking advantage of the Iris File Extension slide format in existing slide viewer implementations</u>.
+[See FAQ](#how-do-i-use-iris-restful-with-openseadragon) on how to implement an out-of-the-box OSD viewer with Iris RESTful.

 > [!WARNING]
 > The Iris RESTful Server is still in active development.
 Only WADO-RS (DICOMweb) like GET calls are supported at this time.
 Please check in regularly for updates to the API if you plan to update your implementation.